Kicknride/KnR-WP-Theme/readme.txt

-KnR-WP-Theme is distributed under the terms of the GNU General Public License v2 The exceptions to license are as follows:
+KnR is distributed under the terms of the GNU General Public License v2 The exceptions to license are as follows:
 Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 Javascript Library : http://owlgraphic.com/owlcarousel/